alexkroman/ollychat/README.md

 npm run cli:start

 # Example queries
-> What's the CPU usage across all nodes?
+> what's the health status of my cluster?
-> Show me high-latency requests in the last hour
+> any alerts?
-> Graph memory usage trending for the api service
+> which pods are consuming the most memory?
 ```

 ### Slack Integration